 How Do Hermit Crabs Choose Their Shells?

-Many factors influence shell selection in hermit crabs.
 Choosing a shell for a hermit crab is akin to picking a home for humans.
-Just as you would prefer not to take the first house or apartment you see, hermit crabs take their time finding the perfect shell.
+Just as you’d prefer not to take the first house or apartment you see, hermit crabs take their time finding the right shell.

-When a shell becomes available, hermit crabs often line up to review it.
-They will take it in turns to try the shell on for size.
+When a shell becomes available, hermit crabs often line up to review it, taking turns trying it on for size.
 There is a pecking order in any hermit crab colony, whether wild or domesticated.
-If a dominant hermit crab likes a new shell, it will be claimed.
+If a dominant hermit crab likes a new shell, it’ll be claimed.

 This creates a domino effect among the remaining hermit crabs.
 To return to our house purchasing metaphor, this is the chain of properties.
-The shell vacated by the dominant hermit crab is now available.
-The process will begin anew until every crab is satisfied.
+The shell vacated by the dominant hermit crab is now available, and the process will begin anew until each hermit crab is satisfied.

-The scent of a shell is pivotal to hermit crabs.
-This sense is the most dominant in a hermit crab’s arsenal.
-If the shell smells entirely neutral, it will likely be rejected.
+The scent of a shell is pivotal to hermit crabs because it’s their most important sense.
+If the shell smells entirely neutral, it’ll likely be rejected.

-If the shell carries the scent of another crab or even a gastropod, it will be more appealing.
-Equally, the scent of saltwater may be enough to tempt the hermit crab.
+It’ll be more appealing if the shell carries the scent of another hermit crab or gastropod.
+Equally, the scent of saltwater may be enough to tempt a hermit crab.

-The size of a hermit crab’s shell is arguably the primary concern.
-Bigger is not always better.
+Bigger isn’t always better when it comes to hermit crab shells.
 As discussed, a large shell may attract unwanted attention from rivals.
 Equally, a large, heavy shell may be cumbersome.

-The size of the hole that a hermit crab enters is all-important, though.
-Hermit crabs seek a shell that makes them feel safe but not snug.
-If the hole that a crab enters and exits a shell from is too small, the hermit crab can get stuck.
-This will create feelings of panic.
+The size of the hole that a hermit crab enters is important, as hermit crabs seek a shell that makes them feel safe but not snug.
+If the hole a hermit crab enters and exits from is too small, it’ll get stuck.

 A hermit crab’s shell is a source of protection from predators and the elements.
-As a result, it needs to be sufficiently sturdy.
-It must also be tough enough to stave off the rays of the sun.
+As a result, it needs to be sturdy and tough enough to stave off the sun’s rays.

 Hermit crabs may rap upon a shell to check how tough it is.
 Hermit crabs are aware of the strength of a shell.
-If a shell grows cracked and damaged, hermit crabs feel exposed and become increasingly belligerent.
+If a shell grows cracked and damaged, they feel exposed and becomes increasingly belligerent.

-Hermit crabs seek shells that afford sufficient mobility.
-Hermit crabs need to be able to walk comfortably with a shell upon their back.
+Hermit crabs seek shells that afford sufficient mobility, as they need to walk comfortably with a shell upon their back.
 Failure to access food due to the weight of the shell will become distressing.

 Should I Change My Hermit Crab’s Shells?

-Never force hermit crabs to change shell against their will.
-Hermit crabs ferociously guard their shells.
-If you try to pull a hermit crab out of its shell, it will resist.
-Hermit crabs would rather be torn limb from limb than relinquish a shell by force.
+Hermit crabs fiercely guard their shells.
+If you attempt to pull a hermit crab out of its shell, it’ll strongly resist emerging.
+A hermit crab would rather be torn limb from limb than relinquish a shell by force.

-You can certainly offer your hermit crabs a variety of shells.
-Leave these in an aquarium.
-Just dot them around the substrate.
-The hermit crabs will investigate at their leisure.
-If interested, the hermit crabs will try on these shells.
-This will typically happen after dark.
+You can offer hermit crabs a variety of shells by leaving them in an aquarium.
+Just dot them around the substrate, and hermit crabs will take a close look.

 Encouraging Hermit Crabs to Change Shells

-If you are concerned that the shells of your hermit crabs are too small or otherwise unsuitable, try to encourage change.
-Offer a wide selection of shells.
-Hermit crabs enjoy having a variety.
+If you’re concerned that the shells of hermit crabs are too small or otherwise unsuitable, do your utmost to encourage change.
+Offer a wide selection of shells so that there’s lots of variety.

-Moisten the inside of the shells with boiled seawater to make them more appealing to hermit crabs.
-Marine and Freshwater Behavior and Physiology confirm that hermit crabs are attracted to boiled shells.
-Never use tap water as it contains chlorine and copper, both of which are fatal for hermit crabs.
+Moisten the inside of the shells with boiled seawater.
+Marine and Freshwater Behavior and Physiology stated that hermit crabs are attracted to boiled shells.

-If your hermit crabs have not changed shell overnight, do not take the alternatives away.
-The hermit crabs may be happy with their current shells.
-There is no way of knowing when this will change, though.
+If hermit crabs haven’t changed shells overnight, don’t take the alternatives away.
+The hermit crabs may be happy with their current shells, and there’s no way of knowing when this will change.
 Existing shells may crack, be outgrown, or cause conflict.